Brachistochrone of Entanglement for Spin Chains: Discussion

 \section{Discussion}

-We have analytically investigated the the problem of the time-optimal unitary evolution of entanglement between indirectly coupled qubits in a trilinear Ising chain with unequal interaction couplings, where the intermediate qubit is coherently controlled via a local magnetic field.
+We have analytically investigated the problem of the time-optimal unitary evolution of (tripartite) entanglement, a fundamental resource in quantum computation and quantum information \cite{horodecki}.
+How to robustly create entanglement in the shortest possible way (to fight decoherence etc...) is a crucial task which is the subject of several efforts in the literature (see Introduction).
+Our method of analysis based on the quantum brachistochrone (QB), developed by the present authors, is very general and can be applied to arbitrary quantum systems.
+The model that we considered consists of indirectly coupled qubits via an intermediate qubit that is directly controllable.
+An example of a concrete physical system which realizes the model is a trilinear Ising chain with unequal interaction couplings, with the middle spin controlled by a local magnetic field.
 The entanglement is quantified by the 2-tangle between the two qubits at the end of the chain.
-Using the formalism of the QB with the constraint of a fixed energy available, we have found the time-optimal unitary evolution law for the Ising Hamiltonian plus the local control and we substituted it in the formula for the 2-tangle.
-The initial boundary condition for the QB is chosen among all possible sets of tripartite quantum pure states, i.e. fully separable, bi-separable, Werner and $GHZ$ states.
+Using the formalism of the QB with the constraint of a fixed energy available, we have analytically found the time-optimal unitary evolution law for the Ising Hamiltonian plus the local control and we substituted it in the formula for the 2-tangle.
+The initial boundary condition for the QB is chosen among all possible sets of tripartite quantum pure states, i.e. fully separable, bi-separable, $W$ and $GHZ$ states.
 The integrals of the motion in the QB are determined imposing that the 2-tangle reaches its maximum in the shortest time possible, which we call $\tau_\ast$.
 Entanglement is found to have a non trivial role during the time-optimal unitary evolutions of $W$ and $GHZ$ initial quantum states, and of the bi-separable initial state in which the indirectly coupled qubits have a nonzero value of the 2-tangle.
 The optimal time $\tau_\ast$ also sets the time-scale for the duration of the significant role of the entanglement, and it is a function of the ratio $K$ between the interaction couplings in the Ising Hamiltonian and of the energy available in the experiment.
 The monogamy of entanglement shows neatly in the anti-correlation of the tripartite entanglement, quantified by the 3-tangle, with the bipartite entanglement, quantified by the 2-tangle.
-It is interesting to extend the analysis presented here to the case when coherent control is possible on all the qubits in the chain, to longer chains of qubits, and to study the QB evolution of the truly non classical correlations via their measure, quantum discord \cite{ollivier}.
+The QB method has been used to study a physical example which is a typical and interesting scenario in quantum information processing and which had been investigated under different perspectives in the previous literature \cite{khaneja}-\cite{vandamme}.
+We extended this investigation to the important case of entanglement, and our work is a rare example where this kind of analysis is done in a completely analytical manner.
+It is well known in the theory of quantum optimal control that going beyond and considering the analytical description of more complex (e.g., with more than 2-3 qubit) systems is an extremely challenging task (though several results on higher dimensional models exist, they are all based on numerical approaches).
+Nevertheless, it is our intention to try and extend the analysis presented here at least to the case when, e.g., coherent control is possible on all the qubits in the chain, to longer chains of qubits (with certain symmetries), and to study the QB evolution of the truly non classical correlations via their proper measure, quantum discord \cite{ollivier}.